QubesOS/qubes-doc/user/downloading-installing-upgrading/supported-versions.md

 ---
 lang: en
 layout: doc
+permalink: /doc/supported-releases/
+redirect_from:
-permalink: /doc/supported-versions/
+- /doc/supported-versions/
 ref: 154
-title: Supported versions
+title: Supported releases
 ---

-This page details the level and period of support for versions of operating systems in the Qubes ecosystem.
+This page details the level and period of support for releases of operating systems in the Qubes ecosystem.

 ## Qubes OS